View Table of Contents

 Allergic eyes (conjunctivitis)

 Allergic eyes (conjunctivitis) are inflammation of the tissue layers (membranes) that cover the surface of the eyeball and the undersurface of the eyelid.
-The inflammation occurs as a result of an allergic reaction and may produce the following symptoms:
+The inflammation occurs as a result of an allergic reaction and may produce the following symptoms, which are generally present in both eyes:

 - Redness under the lids and of the eye overall